Review by Tabitha

-We were invited to take the class at no charge on behalf of PDX Kids Calendar.
+We were given complimentary upper dome tickets to ride the Polar Express for review on behalf of PDX Kids Calendar.